Academic Master

 English

-The Story of an Hour by Kate Chopin
+The Story Of An Hour By Kate Chopin

 Introduction

 “The Story of an Hour” was written in 1894 by Kate Chopin.
 This story is related to a woman who experienced true freedom after the erroneously reported death of her husband.
-This story is related to the boundaries that are being imposed by society on women in the nineteenth century.
-Kate Chopin instead of only written is also a character in the story who experienced the domination by the male in society after the death of her husband at a very young age.
-Life is a mixture of both happiness and sadness, and it is full of surprises, as no one knows but will happen in the next moment.
+This story is related to the boundaries that were being imposed by society on women in the nineteenth century.
+Kate Chopin, instead of only written, is also a character in the story who experienced domination by the male in society after the death of her husband at a very young age.
+Life is a mixture of both happiness and sadness, and it is full of surprises, as no one knows what will happen in the next moment.
 In this story, Kate Chopin gave the example of a situation when the wife became a victim in the relations of the family.
-This story explores the way in which society works, the concepts of gender, the objections to women, the institutionalization of marriage, oppressing the of women, and also about erasing of the desires the women.
+This story explores the way in which society works, the concepts of gender, the objections to women, the institutionalization of marriage, the oppressing of women, and also about erasing of the desires the women.
 Moreover, this story tells how women eventually became counterparts to their husbands, with no identity, no voice, and no desires.
 This research paper discusses the concept of freedom for a woman.

 Discussion